Conn Smythe: Family and personal life

 Smythe's father died in 1947 at 86 years of age.
 Smythe had had a rapprochement with his father, seeing him at Christmas and at times when Albert came to Toronto to preach.
 After his father's death, Smythe joined the Theosophical Society and remained a member for life.
 In 1977, Smythe explained why he was a theosophist: "It's because a theosophist teaches you that ya can't get away with anything in this life anyway."

 Irene Smythe was diagnosed with cancer after Christmas 1963.
 The illness progressed and Irene died on June 20, 1965.
 Due to the amount of pain Irene endured, Conn and Irene considered using a revolver to end her life, but near the end she told Conn that it was a "coward's way out" and she endured.
 After the amount of pain Irene endured, Smythe called her death a "blessed release."
 Smythe set up a foundation at the University of Toronto in her name, which opened the Irene Eleanor Smythe Pain Clinic at Toronto General Hospital.

 On April 20, 1978, Smythe suffered a heart attack.
 He spent a month in the hospital, and got out in time to spend May 18 at Woodbine, where he had four horses racing that day.
 His health continued to deteriorate and Conn realized that he was dying.
-He arranged for his grandson Thomas Smythe to take over the Conn Smythe Foundation, and he made gifts of money to relatives.
-Conn Smythe died at the age of 85 in 1980 at his home on Baby Point.
-He is interred with Irene at Park Lawn Cemetery in Toronto.
+He wrote his last will on September 11, 1980.
+Smythe died at the age of 85 on November 18, 1980, at his home on Baby Point.

+Smythe gave away much of his estate to charity.
+He arranged for The Conn Smythe Foundation, under Tommy Smythe's direction, to own and run the stable for at least six months, and he made gifts of money, annuities, and his trophies to relatives, friends and employees.
+Hap Day was given Smythe's share of the sand and gravel business.
+As the Foundation was a charitable institution, it could not own a business, so the stable had to be liquidated within six months.
+Except for Jammed Lucky, the rest of the 58-horse stable was sold for million in March 1981 to Gardiner Farms.